chungkwong/mathocr-myscript-android/README.md

 ![Demo](docs/demo.gif?raw=true)

-# Offline handwritten mathematical expression regnition via stroke extraction for Android
+# Offline handwritten mathematical expression recognition via stroke extraction for Android

 The repository provide a proof-of-concept stroke extractor that can extract strokes from clean bitmap images.
 The stroke extractor can be used to recognize offline handwritten